46 sailors online

 (Add a spot)

-A live ranking of your favorite spots in the area.
-Keep an eye on the tide and weather forecast, zoom in to avoid seaweed fields, then tap to start your list of favorites.
+Keep an eye on the tide and weather forecast, zoom in to avoid seaweed fields, then switch to C-MAP’s free nautical chart for isolated dangers and soundings.

 (Add a place)